gdevdar/BA-Thesis/data_cleaning_engineering/ReadMe.md

 Another is 'updated_days_ago' which shows how many days ago the statement was updated There's also 'has_project_id' which shows whether the observation has a 'project_id' or not and 'vip' which is True when either of these three is true: is_vip, is_vip_plus and is_super_vip

+## comments.py
+Based on a list of words that appear in the comments the function create_comment_cols creates twelve
+new columns that take values 1 and 0 and are based on whether some words appear or not.
+The code is quite simple and for more details you can view comments.py itself.